dnichols1/dnichols1.github.io/viewing-gravity.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OQIZ67uYuoI?si=O8GQ9L9kZHvCJjB5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The first of the two videos shows the tidal field.
-The regions of blue-green color show that the magnitude of the stretching and squeezing effects of the spacetime curvature close to the event horizon are somewhat stronger in towards the equator rather than along the axis of the black hole's rotation (which points upward in the animation).
+The regions of blue-green color show that the magnitude of the stretching and squeezing effects of the spacetime curvature close to the event horizon are somewhat stronger near the equator rather than they are along the axis of the black hole's rotation (which points upward in the animation).
 Further from the event horizon, the angular dependence becomes less pronounced and more uniform in the angular directions.
 In addition, the red icons showing the positive (stretching) relative acceleration point predominantly radially away from the center of the black hole's horizon.
 This is expected because the spacetime becomes more strongly curved closer to its event horizon.
 The squeezing direction are oriented primarily in the tangential directions.
 However, because of the dragging of inertial frames the stretching direction has a small twist about the black hole's axis of rotation.
-We discuss the frame-dragging field next.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eBC-DmlFfLQ?si=AZYcC5jd6jpPcrTh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>